 Walmart shoppers: There a 50¢ ibotta rebate (exp.
 4-8) for eggs to help you save even more!

 Here’s how you do it:

 - Crack 2 or 3 eggs and put them in a small freezable container like Rubbermaid.
 You can also use muffin tins and ice cube trays to freeze them.
-If you use these types of items, you need to remove the eggs after freezing and put them a freezer bag or container.
+If you use these types of items (muffin or ice cube trays), you need to remove the eggs after freezing and put them a freezer bag or container.
 GENTLY stir to break up the yolks a little, you don’t want to whip any air into the eggs.
 Label the container with the date and number of eggs.

 - Pop them in the freezer until you are ready to bake a cake, cookies etc. Pull a container out and let it thaw in the refrigerator the day before you intend to use them.
 They can be kept frozen for a year!